HubSpot Workflows vs. n8n: When to Move Beyond the CRM

 When a HubSpot Workflow fails, diagnosing the issue is often opaque.

 n8n provides total transparency.
 Every execution log contains the exact JSON input and output of every single node.
-For technical operators trying to debug why a specialized legal intake form failed to sync to the CRM
+For technical operators trying to debug why a specialized legal intake form failed to sync to the CRM, seeing the raw payload is mandatory.
+Furthermore, n8n offers robust Error Handlers-allowing you to define exactly what should happen (e.g., executing a fallback path or sending a detailed Slack alert) when an external API times out.

 Conclusion: When to transition